-As I often say, marketing is not rocket science – you just need to understand what you’re marketing, how you’re different, and who you are marketing to – the rest will fall into place.
+As I often say, marketing is not rocket science – you just need to understand what you’re marketing, how you’re different, and who you are marketing to – start with creating strong relationships and the rest will fall into place.